 One of the risks of using a taxpayer-approved notice is that it can lead to an expensive contested appeal hearing.
 This guidance aims to reduce that risk, which creates extra costs for both HMRC and the bank (and potentially the taxpayer).

 Where possible, the required documents or information should be obtained firstly from the taxpayer, using a taxpayer notice if necessary, and secondly from the bank through the use of a mandate signed by the taxpayer.
-Only if both these manuals fail to produce what is required should you issue a third party notice to the bank.
-You must never make an informal request to the bank.
+Only if both these methods fail to produce what is required should you issue a third party notice to the bank.
+You must never make an informal request to a bank.

 If the material sought consists only of bank statements for an account to which the taxpayer is signatory:

 - The taxpayer must be asked to obtain the statements from the bank at their own cost.
 If the taxpayer cannot be trusted to transmit the material to HMRC without distortion, a mandate should be requested.